bryercowan/learn-ml-systems/README.md

 # ML Systems Journey

 ### Quick Note
-I created this with ChatGPT, if this note is here it probably needs tweaks that I will be adding moving forward
+* I created this with ChatGPT, if this note is here it probably needs tweaks that I will be adding moving forward
+* I also am using arch, so if its needed it will be geared towards that at first.
+If more support is needed I will come back

 > Complete **Core Path** (\~150 h) and optional **Full‑Book Track**
 >